baris-saltik/airports-pipeline/README.md

 - Windows Server 2022, Windows 11 (might work with other Windows flavours and versions but untested)
 - Python for Windows version 3.11 - 3.12.6 (might work with earlier versions but untested)

-### Installation in Dell Data Lakehouse Hands-on Lab Environment
+### Installation in Lakehouse Hands-on Lab Environment

 1. Install [Python for Windows](https://www.python.org/downloads/release/python-3126/) on drive "E"
    - Select "Add Python to environment variables" in Advanced Options